 Facial fractures are serious injuries that require specialized care.
-Dr. Larson is uniquely trained in performing these delicate procedures and restoring optimal form and function for his patients.
+Dr. Larson is a plastic surgeon in Tucson that is uniquely trained in performing these delicate procedures and restoring optimal form and function for his patients.

 Facial fractures are often the result of an accident or assault.
 Nasal fractures are the most common, but injuries to the forehead, cheekbones, orbital bones and jawbones are also frequently seen.